Two CSCS-based iteration methods for solving absolute value equations: Two CSCS-based iteration methods for AVEs

-where $\sigma$ is a given positive constant. \item[(c)] Set ${\bm x}^{(k+1)}:= {\bm x}^{(k,l_k)}$. \end{itemize}} The advantage of Picard-CSCS iterative method is obvious.
-First, the two linear subsystems in all inner CSCS iterations have the same shifted circulant coefficient matrix $\sigma I + C $ and shifted skew-circulant coefficient matrix $\sigma I + S$, which are constant with respect to the iteration index $k$.
-Second, the exact solutions can be efficiently achieved via FFTs in $\mathcal{O}(n\log n)$ operations \cite{MKNC,MKCO}.
-Hence, the computations of the Picard-CSCS iteration method could be much cheaper than that of the Picard-HSS iteration method.
+where $\sigma$ is a given positive constant. \item[(c)] Set ${\bm x}^{(k+1)}:= {\bm x}^{(k,l_k)}$. \end{itemize}} Numerical advantages of the Picard-CSCS iteration method are obvious.
+First, the two linear subsystems in all inner CSCS iteration steps have the same shifted circulant coefficient matrix $\sigma I + C $ and shifted skew-circulant coefficient matrix $\sigma I + S$, which are constant with respect to the iteration index $k$.
+Second, the exact solutions can be efficiently obtained via FFTs in $\mathcal{O}(n\log n)$ operations \cite{MKNC,MKCO}.
+Hence, the computation cost of the Picard-CSCS iteration method could be much cheaper than that of the Picard-HSS iteration method.